-We will meet with you to discuss your case and make sure that we have all of the information needed for the uncontested divorce process and to prepare your divorce documents.
-If you have minor children (younger than age 18) with your spouse, the initial meeting to start the uncontested divorce will typically be in-person unless you are too far away to conveniently come to the office.
-We are experimenting with starting all cases (even those with minor children) with a telephone conference instead of an in-person meeting.
-So, if you are interested in starting your uncontested divorce over the telephone, just let us know.
-If you and your spouse have no minor children together (or you are too far away from our office), the initial meeting will be by telephone.
+We will meet with you (by telephone) to discuss your case and make sure that we have all of the information needed for the uncontested divorce process and to prepare your divorce documents.
+We start all cases (even those with minor children) with a telephone conference instead of an in-person meeting.

 Paying Our Fee:

 At our initial meeting with you, we will collect our fee from you.
-We accept all major credit/debit cards including American Express for our flat fee for the uncontested divorce.
-Whether the initial meeting is by phone or in-person, we will spend as much time as needed discussing the details of your divorce and planning your settlement agreement.
+We accept all major credit/debit cards for our flat fee for the uncontested divorce process.
+We will spend as much time as needed discussing the details of your divorce and planning your settlement agreement.
 We also inform you in detail of exactly how we will handle your particular case.
-This initial meeting for your divorce usually takes about 45 minutes if no minor children are involved.
+This initial meeting for your divorce usually takes 30 to 45 minutes if no minor children are involved.
 But, if minor children are involved in your divorce we will plan on meeting for about 90 minutes.
-The initial consultation is a vital part of the uncontested divorce process and that cost is included in our fee for your uncontested divorce case.
+The initial consultation is a vital part of the uncontested divorce process and that cost is included in our fee for your divorce case.